TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Fruits and Vegetables in Prenzlauerberg.
 Photo © Beebe Bahrami.

-In our enthusiasm to take in the weekly neighborhood markets in Berlin, after renting a place to stay in the eastside neighborhood of Prenzlauerberg, we were initiated to the environmentally sane German practice of not offering plastic carry home bags for food purchases.
-Oh, they exist, at an extra charge.
-Germans are blessedly the most earth conscious people I’ve ever encountered and plastic bags are not an item to take for granted and expect when shopping, unless you are ready to pay a few centimes for one.
+In our enthusiasm to take in the weekly neighborhood markets in Berlin, after renting a place to stay in the eastside neighborhood of Prenzlauerberg, we were initiated to the environmentally sane German practice of not offering plastic carry-home bags for food purchases.
+Oh, they exist at an extra charge.
+Germans are blessedly the most earth-conscious people I’ve ever encountered, and plastic bags are not an item to take for granted and expect when shopping unless you are ready to pay a few centimes for one.

 Wine shop on Bergmanstrasse in Berlin.
 Photo © Beebe Bahrami.

 In addition to food markets, there are a few flea markets throughout town that likewise offer a fun and insightful view into the life of Berlin.
 They are well worth visiting, if anything, to gain a contemporary perspective of the city’s past relics, much like an archaeologist on a dig or a historian in a manuscript library.
-You might even find a treasure you have to take home, one as old or as kitsch as Berlin.
+You might even find a treasure you must take home, one as old or as kitsch as Berlin.

 A Sampling of Weekly Markets in Berlin